dwillowtree/diana/README.md

 1. Obtain API keys:
    - For OpenAI: Visit https://platform.openai.com/account/api-keys
    - For Anthropic: Visit https://www.anthropic.com or follow their documentation
-   - For EXA AI: Visit https://exa.ai to obtain your API key
+   - For EXA AI: Visit https://exa.ai to obtain your API key.
+Exa searches the web based on the meaning of your search, as opposed to keyword search with Google. https://exa.ai/faq

 2. Add your API keys to the `.env` file:
    ```